 There are labels on the exterior of the recreation vehicle indicating the location of the grey and black tank drains (also called dump valves).
 Always drain the black water holding tank first so the grey tank wastewater can help rinse any solids or debris from the dump outlet and sewer hose.

-- 1. To make drainage easier, level the RV. - Remove the sewer hose housing dust cap and attach the sewer hose (customer supplied). - 3.
-Place the end of the sewer hose into the approved dump station. - 4.
-Open the black tank dump valve (depending on your model the valve may be located under the RV, or on the utility center).
-Close the dump valve when the black water holding tank is empty. - Open the grey tank dump valve (depending on your model the valve may be located under the RV or on the utility center).
-Close the dump valve when the grey holding tank is empty.
+- 1. To make drainage easier, level the RV. - 2.
+Remove the sewer hose housing dust cap and attach the sewer hose (customer supplied). - 3.
+Place the end of the sewer hose into the approved dump station.